cossatot/eq-slip-rate-variability-paper/manuscript/reviews/response_letter.md

 *long-term offset rates* in Bird's terminology) that incorporate the measurement uncertainty in both age and offset measurements.
 Both of their methods are based in a convolution of the probability distributions for age and offset of the marker features (i.e., the data with their uncertainties).
+Perhaps the reviewer takes 'the propagation of the measurement uncertainties...' to mean that it is done through adding them in quadrature to the final rate, but I clearly do not specify the methods used here and the reviewer may want to reign in the assumptions.

+*Changes: None.*

 > [B5c] More broadly, the lack of care in writing makes one wonder how to
 > understand this paper.

 Sorry!

+*No changes.*

 > [B5d] p2, L5:  A perturbation in slip rate would mean it was
 > slipping at rate X, then changes to Y.

 Yes.
 This is both the intended and the obvious interpretation of the sentence.
+The slip rate at the fault trace varies because of variability in the frequency and magnitude of accumulating offsets.

 *No changes.*